AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 3. Then we now try to split according to each in-between value, and we calculate the Gini index and information gain for the results.
 We compare between all the information gain of the different splits and we take the split that maximises the information gain.
 Note that all the calculations that we talked about in the previous section apply.
 Since the original data Gini is not going to vary, we can simply take the split that minimises the Gini index since Information Gain = Gini for parent – Gini for the split.
 See <mark>table ()</mark> below for the different Information Gain and Gini Index calculations.

 <mark>Table (7)</mark>: Borrowers dataset with information gain calculations for possible splits for the Annual Income feature.
-The datasheet with all the formulas is available as an <mark>Excel file here.</mark>
+The datasheet with all the formulas is available as an <mark>(Excel file here).</mark>

 Figure 2.12 shows the advantage of a test condition for a continuous attributes, the branching of the tree is much simpler and will lead to a more elegant and less cultured and easy to interpret tree.